Balzard/my_projects/README.md

 <h1>My projects</h1>
-This repository contains the different projects I've been able to work on
+This repository contains a few projects I've been able to work on